xonix0r/xonix0r/README.md

 ### :man_technologist: About Me:

-I am a Penetration Tester and Network Engineer from the USA.
+I am a Penetration Tester, Network Engineer, and Software Engineer from the USA.

 You can reach me via email xonix0r@proton.me